tinymce/tinymce-docs/plugins/comments.md

 **Result**: The conversation and all its subsequent comments will be deleted.

 #### Show comment
-Once the comment is saved, follow this procedure to display the comments for a selected text in the editor body:
+Follow this procedure to display the comments sidebar:

 1. Place the cursor on the desired text in the editor body:
 1. From the navigation menu, choose **View** -> **Show Comment** or click on the **Show Comments**![**Comments**]({{site.baseurl}}/images/comment-disabled.png) toggle toolbar button to display the comment.

-**Result**: The comments field will appear.
-The comments field will display the saved comments for the selected text in the editor body.
+**Result**: The comments sidebar will appear and display the corresponding conversation for the highlighted text.

 #### Delete all conversations

-Once the comment is saved, follow this procedure to display the comments for a selected text in the editor body:
+Follow this procedure to delete all conversations in the document:

 1. From the navigation menu, choose **File** -> **Delete all conversations** option to delete all the comments in a document.
 1. The following decision dialog box will appear: